 … therefore, help people embrace collective responsibility, to resolve problems rapidly.

 Collective responsibility is the notion that if each individual in a group can affect the group’s results, we can attribute the successes and failures of the group to every individual.
-Collective responsibility asserts that if a student fails, each individual involved—including students, teachers, parents, school administrators—is responsible for that failure [lee1996].
-This sense of collective responsibility improves outcomes in educational settings [lee2009].
-In an extreme example, collective responsibility asserts that if a group commits genocide against another group, each person claiming membership in the first group is responsible for the genocide [isaa2011] [kova2006].
+Collective responsibility asserts that if a student fails, each individual involved—including students, teachers, parents, school administrators—is responsible for that failure (Lee 1996).
+This sense of collective responsibility improves outcomes in educational settings.
+In an extreme example, collective responsibility asserts that if a group commits genocide against another group, each person claiming membership in the first group is responsible for the genocide (Isaacs et al. 2011, Kovach 2006).

-We can motivate members to act on behalf of the group, by better aligning their values with the group’s values [paar2007].
+We can motivate members to act on behalf of the group, by better aligning their values with the group’s values (Paarlberg et al. 2007).
 Avery argues that this alignment, particularly with small teams, is two-way: members bring their personal interests and values, and the group brings its goals and mission.
-When both member values and group values are negotiable, we can drive higher alignment [aver2001].
+When both member values and group values are negotiable, we can drive higher alignment (Avery 2001).

-We can increase agency by providing group members with broader authority, greater information [Information Radiator] or more training.
-We can increase skill capacity by encouraging collaboration [Pairing], by coaching or by mentoring.
+We can increase agency by providing group members with broader authority, greater information or more training.
+We can increase skill capacity by encouraging collaboration, such as through pairing, by coaching or by mentoring.

 Collective responsibility motivates the development of broadly skilled colleagues.
 T-shaped professionals, for example, have a few well-developed specialty skills and broad capabilities in other areas.
 Broader skills in a group creates greater elasticity for uneven demand and avoids wasteful creation of specialist assets before they are needed.
 This concept is implicit in the Collective Code Ownership pattern of XP.